Saturday, May 4, 2013

 Jason Collins and NBA Theologians?

 This week, Jason Collins of the Washington Wizards, became the first male athlete from one of major sports leagues to come out as gay.
-It’s certainly an act of symbolic importance.
 We shouldn’t inflate it beyond all recognition; a millionaire with some degree of celebrity isn’t putting quite as much as a queer or trans teenager who finds themselves kicked out and homeless for coming out.
-But his coming out still shows bravery, and no doubt in the hyper-masculine, hyper-hetero world of professional sports he will face some tremendous obstacles, all while under the media spotlight.
-So congratulations to him and to all queer athletes.
+But his coming out is still brave and has some symbolic importance.
+What I find interesting are the myriad reactions to the news from a wide range of athletes, journalists and other random figures.

-What I find interesting is the myriad reactions to the news from a wide range of athletes, journalists and other random figures.
-This is what I find so fascinating about the hot-button issues called “homosexuality,” “gay marriage” etc: They take ordinary people from all walks of life and hoists them into the theologian’s chair.
+This is what I find so fascinating about the hot-button issues called “homosexuality,” “gay marriage” etc: They take ordinary people from all walks of life and hoist them into the theologian’s chair.
 When they are confronted with different sexualities, it solicits from them a theological account.
 What is the bible?
 How should it be read?
 What does it mean to love someone?
-There are the explicitly theological reactions: An opposition to his “lifestyle” based on literal readings of Leviticus and certain Pauline texts.
-And an approval based on visions of Christian love and deconstructions of fundamentalist readings of those texts.

 Then there are comments with implicit theology.
 Take for example Kobe Bryant’s tweet:

-”Proud of @jasoncollins34.
-Don’t suffocate who u r because of the ignorance of others#courage#support#mambaarmystandup#BYOU,”
+Proud of @jasoncollins34.
+Don’t suffocate who u r because of the ignorance of others#courage#support#mambaarmystandup#BYOU,

 There we see straightforward encouragement, that at the same time seems to beg the fundamental religious questions.
 I am also fascinated by this tangled web of a comment from LeBron James:

 With teammates, you have to be trustworthy.
 If you're gay and you're not admitting that you are, you're not trustworthy.
-It's the locker room code; it's a trust factor."
+It's the locker room code; it's a trust factor.

 http://www.chicagotribune.com/sports/breaking/chi-church-leroy-butler-jason-collins-20130501,0,5651036.story